JacksonWaddleton/uber-pandas-analysis/README.md

 For this project, I used a dataset from Kaggle entitled "Uber Data Analysis🚗 🚕" (link: https://www.kaggle.com/datasets/bhanupratapbiswas/uber-data-analysis).
 The dataset contains information related to specific Uber rides, including their start and end timestamps, starting and ending locations, ride category and purpose, etc.

 Upon a brief overview of the data, I formulated the following Uber stakeholder questions to analyze:
-  Question 1: What are the top 20 most popular starting cities?
+  1. What are the top 20 most popular starting cities?
-  Question 2: Which five starting cities have the highest average ride length?
+  2. Which five starting cities have the highest average ride length?
-  Question 3: What is the average speed of each ride in miles per hour?
+  3. What is the average speed of each ride in miles per hour?
-  Question 4: How does the average miles per hour compare among ride purposes?
+  4. How does the average miles per hour compare among ride purposes?
-  Question 5: What percentage of business rides start and stop in the same city?
+  5. What percentage of business rides start and stop in the same city?

 I answered these questions using the Python pandas package.
 I used a Jupyter notebook as the coding environment.
 The general workflow is as follows:
   1. Download the Kaggle Zip file for the dataset.